Delta Force: Selection process

-Selection is held twice a year (late March to late April, and late September to late October) at Camp Dawson, West Virginia, and lasts four weeks.
-Eric Haney's book Inside Delta Force described the selection course and its inception in detail.
+Selection is held twice a year at Camp Dawson, West Virginia, and lasts four weeks.
+Selections take place in late March to late April, and late September to late October.
+Eric Haney's 2002 book Inside Delta Force described the selection course and its inception in detail.
 Haney wrote that the course began with standard tests including push-ups, sit-ups, and a 2 mi run, an inverted crawl and a 100 m swim fully dressed.
 The candidates were then put through a series of land navigation courses, one of which required them to travel 18 mi at night while carrying a 40 lb rucksack.

 With every successive challenge, the distance to cover and the weight of the rucksack are increased, while less time is allotted.
-The final challenge was a 40 mi march with a 45 lb rucksack over rough terrain that had to be completed in an unknown amount of time; this was also colloquially known as "The Long Walk".
+The final challenge was a 40 mi march with a 45 lb rucksack over rough terrain, that had to be completed in an unknown amount of time.
+This was colloquially known as "The Long Walk".
 Haney wrote that only the senior officer and NCO in charge of selection were allowed to see the set time limits, but all assessment and selection tasks and conditions were set by Delta training cadre.

 The mental portion of the testing began with numerous psychological exams.
 Each candidate was then called to face a board of Delta instructors, unit psychologists, and the Delta commander, who asked the candidate a barrage of questions and then dissected every response and mannerism to exhaust the candidate mentally.
 The commander then approaches the candidate and informs him if he has been selected.

 Those who passed the screening process underwent an intense six-month Operator Training Course (OTC), to learn counter-terrorism and counter-intelligence techniques, and training with firearms and other weapons.
 Participants were allowed very little contact with friends and family for the duration.